tsmp-falcon-platform/ci-bundle-utils/docs/5min_challenge_auditing.md

 > [!NOTE]
 > 4 minutes...

-Make a change to your target controller the `audit.sh` after making a change:
+Make a change to your target controller and run the `audit.sh` again:

 ```sh
 ../examples/tutorials/auditing/audit.sh